 Option 3 - Paper Submission (Pre-screening) |

-You need to receive the following inspections for Additional Dwelling Units (ADUs)/Accessory Apartments.
-Please contact:
+You need to receive the following inspections for Additional Dwelling Units (ADUs).

 Some inspections may cost an additional fee.

-Contact us to register the ADU/Accessory Apartment with our By-law Services Division.
+Contact us to register the ADU with Enforcement Services.
 The following fees may apply:

 There are two options to obtain a Certificate of Acceptance.